-On December 22, 2011, the Company entered into an agreement with Azimuth Ltd. ("Azimuth") an oil and gas exploration company, pursuant to which Azimuth acquired a 20% working interest in each of the Company's Offshore Licenses in return for funding 40% of the cost of 3D seismic surveys covering 2,500 square kilometers across all Offshore Licenses.
+On December 22, 2011, the Company entered into an agreement (the "Farm-out Agreement") with Azimuth Ltd. ("Azimuth") an oil and gas exploration company, pursuant to which Azimuth acquired a 20% working interest in each of the Company's Offshore Licenses in return for funding 40% of the cost of 3D seismic surveys covering 2,500 square kilometers across all Offshore Licenses.

-Following approval of the agreement by the Ministry on May 31, 2012, the Company owns a 70% interest, Azimuth a 20% interest and NAMCOR its 10% interest in the Offshore Licenses.
+Following approval of the Farm-out Agreement by the Ministry on May 31, 2012, the Company owns a 70% interest, Azimuth a 20% interest and NAMCOR its 10% interest in the Offshore Licenses.
 The Company and Azimuth will be responsible for designing, sourcing and operating all aspects of 3D seismic surveys of the Offshore Licenses.